waikato-datamining/image-dataset-converter/plugins/discard-by-name.md

                        [-I NAMES_FILE] [-p [PATHS ...]] [-r [REGEXPS ...]]
                        [-R REGEXPS_FILE] [-e] [-V]

-Discards files based on list of image names, list of paths and/or regular expressions that image names must match.
+Discards files based on list of names, list of paths and/or regular expressions that names must match.

 options:
   -h, --help            show this help message and exit